 2. Food allergies, although not as common as environmental allergies, can be of concern in some dogs and cats.
 In these pets, certain proteins cause a reaction inside the intestines that can lead to soft stool, excessive gas, itchy skin, hair loss, dander as well as ear and skin infections.
 Usually, if a pet has a food allergy, they are reacting to a protein in the meat source of the food.
 These food allergies are often found in common meat products such as chicken, pork and beef.
 However, other proteins such as dairy, soy and egg can be the culprit as well.
 Rarely are pets allergic to fruits, vegetables or grains.
 If you suspect your pet has a food allergy, talk with your veterinarian about trying a special diet for your pet.
 These diets are formulated specially for animals with food allergies.
 However, they must be strictly followed with no people food or treats outside of what has been prescribed.

 3. Flea allergies make up the third major allergy group in pets.
 Not all pets are allergic to fleas, but some dogs and cats can have severe skin reactions from a single flea bite.
 Typically, pets with flea allergies will have hair loss, skin infections and will itch severely around the hips and base of the tail.
 If your pet is allergic to fleas, it just takes one flea bite to set off a reaction!
 Be sure to keep your pet on a flea preventative year round if this is an issue for your dog or cat.
 Additionally, make sure to treat the environment for fleas including your house and yard.

-Interesting Fact: Allergies (all types) are the third most common pet insurance claim Pets Best receives for cats!
+Did you know?
+Allergies (of all types) are the fourth most common pet insurance claim Pets Best receives for cats.*